-If you are Overclocking or Turbo Boosting a component in your computer, we strongly recommend resetting the component or components to chipset manufacturer specifications, as doing so may prevent any crashes from occurring in the future.
+If you are Overclocking or Turbo Boosting a component in your computer, such as your video card, we strongly recommend resetting the component or components to manufacturer specifications.
+Doing so may prevent crashes from occurring.

 Settings Related Performance

-Remember that higher settings increase the workload for the system hardware overall, even if your system exceeds the minimum specifications for the game.
+Higher settings increase the workload for your system’s hardware overall, even if your system exceeds the minimum specifications for the game.

 Games in general require significant system resources, try closing down as many extraneous applications as possible before launching.
 Review your antivirus' support page or help for a 'gaming mode' or similar option and enable that prior to play.

-There are steps on how to do this here, but follow those directions very closely because if done incorrectly you can affect the system's ability to start up.
+Official Microsoft steps on how to perform a “clean boot” are available here, but please follow those directions very closely because if done incorrectly you can affect the system's ability to start up.

-If your game client is still crashing after trying any or all of the items listed above, please follow up with our Support Team.
+If your game client is still crashing after trying any or all of the items listed above, please contact CD Projekt Red for support.